edsamsankey/edsamsankey/README.md

 - 👋 Hi, I’m @edsamsankey
-- 👀 I’m interested in WEB DEVELOPMENT,ROBOTICS AND FINANCE
+- 👀 I’m interested in ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING,ROBOTICS AND FINANCE
-- 🌱 I’m currently learning WEB DEV FROM UDEMY
+- 🌱 I’m currently learning MACHINE LEARNING FROM UDEMY
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through my mail : rahulsankey285@gmail.com
 - 😄 Pronouns: ...